 First, we might want to acknowledge that nobody else is coming.
 That’s not to say that we haven’t got any support from friends or family.
 But no matter how much they’re willing to inspire or help, they can’t and shouldn’t live our lives for us.

 Second, we might want to set ourselves some worthwhile goals and work on a plan or alternative options.
 You know, on the off chance that this obscure Godot never shows up.
-Another plus would be that we actually knew what we’re aiming at.
+Another plus would be that we actually knew what we were aiming at.
 We got plenty of time, so we might as well stop procrastinating and start using it productively.

 Lastly, once our goals, options and plans are laid out, let’s set our personal Godot a deadline.
 When time’s up, we cut our losses, leave and implement.
-In other words, don’t make yourself dependant on other people’s decisions.
+In other words, don’t make yourself dependent on other people’s decisions.
 It’s hard enough to commit to our own goals.

 As soon as we’ve managed to stop catering to some random stranger with a made-up name, strange things happen.
 All of a sudden, Godot may show up, keen to join us.
 Though, chances are we won’t care anymore.
 We’ve got our own plans now and they don’t involve the lazy freeloader types, the Vladimirs and Estragons.

 It’s also worth considering that there’s a Godot in waiting in all of us.
 By pursuing our own goals and plans, we become Godot ourselves.
 Someone other people seem to build their day around.
 We’re not sure why, aren’t they busy?
 Suddenly, we find ourselves in the strange situation of having to decide how to handle this strange pair that has nothing better to do than wait for us.
 We’re observing them from afar while we’re busy doing our thing.
 Let’s take one last look at them.
-Vladimir and Estragon are still sitting idle.

 Vladimir: Well?
 Shall we go?